5 Useful Teacher Productivity Tips for Every Busy Teacher

 - LearningForward: Standards for Professional Learning

 - Edudemic: 50 Education Leaders Worth Following On Twitter

 Dive into new digital tools!
 Start with our free Tools for Teachers Guides—the Digital Media book and Writing Tools book.
-These free guides feature some of the best tools out there for innovative tech-oriented teachers.
+There is also a book of STEM tools to check out.
+These free guides feature some of the best stuff out there for innovative tech-oriented teachers.